 Hi!
 I’m glad you dropped in by my personal site.
 My name (as you may have guessed) is Rodrigo Álvarez and I am from Spain.
 I built this website as a way of keeping a record of my personal projects and findings about the tinkering I do on my spare time.

-As you may have noticed I have a strong technical background, this is because I am an Industrial Engineer.
+As you may have noticed I have a strong technical background, this is because I am an Engineer.
 Although I specialized in Mechanical Engineering, I am also very passionate about electronics design and I like putting both together.
 I really like tinkering with stuff.
 Let’s say if I had to choose the colour of a lab coat, it wouldn’t be white!

 Back in 2013 I started tinkering with drones (They weren’t as common as nowadays!) and I designed and built a quadcopter using RC gear.
 Why?
 Because I could!
 I used this knowledge later on, and I developed for these guys a low cost quadcopter for medical use in rural areas, which then became my bachelor thesis (where I obtained Honor distinction).